Psychology (PSYC)

 PSYC 303.
 Research Methods in Psychology.
 4 Credits.

 PSYC 304.
-Advanced Research Methods.
+Advanced Research Methods in Psychology.
 3 Credits.

 PSYC 313.
 Educational Psychology.
 3 Credits.

 The study of educational psychology involves both theory and practice.
 Focusing upon applying the principles of psychology and research to the practice of teaching, the ultimate goal is the understanding and improvement of instruction.
 Prospective teachers and other professionals in training who will interact with students need to understand how students learn and how that learning varies and is affected by each student's context, culture, and development.
 This course focuses on the effective application of psychological concepts and principles in the learning and instructional processes.
 Prerequisite: PSYC 111 or permission of the instructor.
 Prerequisite or Corequisite: PSYC 250 or permission of the instructor.
-SS.
+On demand.

 PSYC 320.
 Professional Development & Ethics.
 2 Credits.